souheilbz/Stock-Prediction-AI/README.md

 # Stock-Prediction-AI
-predicting crypto prices in python using DeepLearning.
+predicting stock prices in python using DeepLearning.

 Here's a Demo of the model: